 While consensual sex between men aged 16 and over has been legal in New Zealand since 1986, men with historical homosexual convictions can face ongoing stigma and prejudice.

-The Bill would set up a scheme to allow men who were convicted of specific offences that have since been decriminalised to apply to be treated as if they had never been convicted.
+This means that men who were convicted of specific offences that have since been decriminalised can apply to be treated as if they had never been convicted.

-People will be eligible to apply if they were convicted of specific offences relating to consensual sexual activity between males 16 years and over.
+People are eligible to apply if they were convicted of specific offences relating to consensual sexual activity between males 16 years and over.
 The offences are:

-People with historical convictions will be able to apply themselves, or someone else (such as a relative) could apply on their behalf if the person has died.
+People with historical convictions are able to apply themselves, or someone else (such as a relative) can apply on their behalf if the person has died.

-Applicants would have to show, on the balance of probabilities, that the sexual activity they were convicted of is no longer illegal – this will generally involve an assessment of whether the activity was consensual and involved adults over 16.
+The scheme is administered by the Ministry of Justice.
+Applications are assessed and determined by the Secretary for Justice who will need to decide, on the balance of probabilities, that the conduct they were convicted of is no longer illegal – this will generally involve an assessment of whether the activity was consensual and involved adults over the age of 16.

-If a person’s conviction is expunged, their conviction will not appear on a criminal history check for any purpose in New Zealand.
-For example, in situations where they have to disclose criminal convictions (such as on job applications), they’ll be able to declare they had no such conviction.
+If a person’s conviction is wiped, their conviction will not appear on a criminal history check for any purpose in New Zealand.
+In situations where they have to disclose criminal convictions (such as on job applications), they’ll be able to declare they had no such conviction.